 \section{Introduction}

-Monitoring abundance of individual organisms across large spatio-temporal regions is a crucial task for informing wildlife management practices (e.g., \citealt{Farr2019}) and assessing the influence of climate change and other anthropogenic stressors on population and community dynamics \citep{Furnas2019}.
-This need for estimating species abundances has led to widespread development of monitoring designs and associated modeling techniques that address imperfect detection of individuals during wildlife sampling to obtain estimates of true underlying abundances, such as distance sampling \citep{buckland1993}, repeated counts \citep{Royle2004}, and removal sampling \citep{Farnsworth2002}.
-These methods have been widely successful for estimating wildlife population dynamics and informing management across relatively small spatial regions \citep{Zipkin2014}.
-However, cost and time required to implement such methods limits their use for understanding drivers of local population abundances across large spatio-temporal regions.
-As a result, researchers have turned to large-scale public science data (e.g., eBird).
-However, such programs often produce data plagued with varying sources of uncertainty and bias that are challenging to address with common modeling approaches \citep{Yackulic2013}.
-Thus, there is a need for efficient monitoring designs and associated statistical tools to reliably estimate wildlife distributions and population dynamics across large spatio-temporal regions \citep{Zipkin2018, Miller2019}.
+Monitoring species abundance across large spatio-temporal regions is a crucial task for informing wildlife management (e.g., \citealt{Farr2019}) and assessing the influence of forest management, climate change, and other anthropogenic stressors on population dynamics \citep{Furnas2019}.
+The need for understanding species abundance patterns has led to widespread development of monitoring designs and associated modeling techniques that address imperfect detection of individuals during wildlife sampling, such as distance sampling \citep{buckland1993} and repeated counts \citep{Royle2004}.
+These methods have been widely successful for estimating wildlife population dynamics and informing management across relatively small spatial scales \citep{Zipkin2014}.
+However, cost and time required to implement such methods limits their use for understanding drivers of species' abundances across large spatio-temporal regions.
+Thus, improved monitoring designs and associated statistical tools that can reliably estimate wildlife population dynamics across large spatio-temporal regions have the potential to provide more detailed information for informed wildlife management and conservation \citep{Miller2019}.

-Combining data from multiple sources through integrated models is a promising approach for monitoring wildlife populations across space and time \citep{Miller2019, Pacifici2019}.
-In a recent synthesis work, \cite{Zipkin2020} detail key data integration challenges and opportunities to elucidate ecological processes across scales.
-Effectively integrating information from multiple sources can improve the accuracy and precision of estimates of abundance (e.g., \citealt{Bowler2019}), extend the spatial and temporal area over which inference is drawn (e.g., \citealt{Sun2019}), and provide improved estimation of population dynamics for species with complex life cycles \citep{Saunders2018}.
-The work presented here aims to advance data integration methods with the goal of improving wildlife monitoring efficiency---both from an effort/cost and statistical standpoint---using a hierarchical model to integrate high-quality but temporally sparse bird survey data with temporally denser acoustic recordings.